rnoxy/deep-learning/README.md

 ## Start service
 > `docker-compose start`

-This will start the container that you car SSH into with command
+This will start the container that you can _SSH_ into with command
 > `ssh localhost -l dl -p 45822` (see the `ports` setup in [docker-compose.yml](docker-compose.yml))